Picard groups of moduli spaces of curves with symmetry: Introduction

 In the first part of this paper, we study the Picard group $\text{Pic}\ \cM_g^H$ of orbifold algebraic line bundles on $\cM_g^H$.
 Our approach is modeled after that of Hain \cite{hain94}, Putman \cite{putmanpicard} and Randal-Williams \cite{randalwilliams}, who studied the Picard groups of various moduli spaces of curves via the (orbifold) first Chern class homomorphism; in the present setting, this is a homomorphism

 which associates to a line bundle on $\cM_g^H$ its first Chern class.

 The features of this map are tightly controlled by the low-degree cohomology of $\text{Mod}_H(S_g)$.
-Therefore, much of the work in this paper consists in studying the structure of the structure of $\text{Mod}_H(S_g)$.
-To this end, we shall make heavy use of the \emph{Birman-Hilden} theory of symmetric mapping class groups, in which one views $\text{Mod}_H(S_g)$ as the subgroup of $\text{Mod}(S_g)$ consisting of the classes of those homeomorphisms that preserve the (branched) covering map $S_g\rightarrow S_g/H$.
+Therefore, much of the work in this paper consists in studying the structure of $\text{Mod}_H(S_g)$.
+To this end, we shall make heavy use of the \emph{Birman--Hilden} theory of symmetric mapping class groups, in which one views $\text{Mod}_H(S_g)$ as the subgroup of $\text{Mod}(S_g)$ consisting of the classes of those homeomorphisms that preserve the (branched) covering map $S_g\rightarrow S_g/H$.

 Our first main result concerns the structure of $\text{Pic}\ \cM_g^H$ when $H < \text{Mod}(S_g)$ is a finite abelian group.
 We begin by noting that, since $\text{Mod}_H(S_g)$ is finitely presentable, the Universal Coefficients Theorem implies that the torsion subgroup of $H^2(\text{Mod}_H(S_g), \ZZ)$ can be identified with the torsion subgroup of $H_1(\text{Mod}_H(S_g),\ZZ)$.